jokosu10/template-framework-express/README.md

 ```

 ## Running the apps
-If you installed nodemon in global workspace, run this apps with command
+Run this apps with command
 ```
 nodemon app.js
 ```